On the symplectic geometry of branched hyperbolic surfaces in genus two: Introduction

 For a general closed and oriented surface $S$ of genus $g\geq 2$, Goldman proved that \emph{all} the representations in the components of $\chi(S,\psl)$ with extremal Euler number $e=\pm(2g-2)$, also known as \emph{Fuchsian representations}, are holonomies of hyperbolic structures on $S$~\cite[Corollary~C]{goldman-components}.
 He later conjectured that most of the representations in a component with Euler number $1\leq |e|\leq 2g-3$ should be holonomies of \emph{branched hyperbolic structures} on $S$ (Definition~\ref{defn:branched-hyperbolic-structures}) with $n=2g-2-|e|$ branch points (see Conjecture~\ref{conj:geoemtrization-conjecture} for a precise statement).
 We will call those representations \emph{geometrizable} (Definition~\ref{defn:geometrizable-representations}).
 When $g=2$, Goldman's geometrization conjecture predicts that \emph{all} representations with Euler number $\pm 1$ are geometrizable.

 While Fuchsian representations are holonomies of a unique hyperbolic structure on $S$, it is possible to deform branched hyperbolic structures in a non-trivial way without changing their holonomy.
-More precisely, there is a real $2n$-dimensional deformation space of branched hyperbolic structures on $S$ with $n$ branch points that have the same holonomy.
-They are known as \emph{isomonodromic} deformations (see the discussion at the end of Section~\ref{sec:holonomy}).
+More precisely, there is a real $2n$-dimensional smooth deformation space of branched hyperbolic structures on $S$ with $n$ branch points that have the same given holonomy.
+This space is known as an \emph{isomonodromic leaf} (see the discussion at the end of Section~\ref{sec:holonomy}).

-Our next results show that both bow-tie and pentagon representations are geometrizable.
-They also concretely describe isomonodromic deformations as a real $2$-dimensional locus of branched hyperbolic structures with prescribed bow-tie holonomy, and a $1$-dimensional such locus for each pentagon holonomy (see also Question~\ref{question:isomonodromic-deformations}).
+Our next results show that pentagon representations are geometrizable and provide a new method to geometrize bow-tie representations.
+They also describe concrete isomonodromic deformations as a real $2$-dimensional locus of branched hyperbolic structures with prescribed bow-tie holonomy, and a $1$-dimensional such locus for each pentagon holonomy (see also Question~\ref{question:isomonodromic-deformations}).

 Bow-tie representations were already known to be geometrizable since the work of Mathews~\cite[Theorem~2]{mathews-genus-2}.
-We geometrize them in a different way than Mathews using a cut-and-paste procedure on a \emph{slit tori assembly} (Definition~\ref{defn:slit-tori-assemblies})---two hyperbolic one-holed tori with complementary cone singularity ($\beta_1+\beta_2=2\pi$ on the illustration below), each equipped with a slit (in mauve) having equal length.
-To be concrete, we cut open both slits and glue the two tori together by identifying the lips of the slits.
-The outcome is a hyperbolic structure on a genus-$2$ surface with one branch point, as desired.
+We geometrize them in a different way using a cut-and-paste procedure on a \emph{slit tori assembly} (Definition~\ref{defn:slit-tori-assemblies})---two hyperbolic one-holed tori with complementary cone singularity ($\beta_1+\beta_2=2\pi$ on Figure~\ref{fig:cut-and-paste-intro}), each equipped with a slit (in mauve) of equal length.
+Concretely, we cut open both slits and glue the two tori together by identifying the lips of the slits.
+The outcome is a hyperbolic genus-$2$ surface with one branch point, as desired.
 This construction is inspired from the samosa assembly construction from~\cite{fenyes-maret} and allows for explicit isomonodromic deformations.
-This construction results into a branched hyperbolic surface of genus $2$ with one branch point being the image of the four points we picked on the boundary.

 \begin{thma}[Theorem~\ref{thm:bow-tie-geometrization} and Corollary~\ref{cor:isomonodromic-deformations-bow-tie}] Bow-tie representations are geometrizable as holonomies of branched hyperbolic structures constructed from slit tori assemblies.
 Moreover, isomonodromic deformations can be achieved by (i) changing the slits' length, or (ii) by simultaneous rotations of the slits around the cone point on each one-holed torus before gluing. \end{thma}